 There are a lot of ways to administer this activity, but the whole concept is built off putting together a class dance by the end of the year.

 As a class, you pick a song to work with, and then each day or each week, you’ll add a series of dance moves to the dance.
 Throughout the week, you’ll start the day with a run-through of what you currently have.
 If the idea of dancing in front of your students scares you, don’t worry!
-If you’re not a great dancer, or you don’t feel confident coming up with moves, usually there are a couple students who are willing to take on the task of coming up with moves or encouraging others to come up with moves and then teaching them.
-Your job is to offer ongoing encouragement, dropping little compliments to students as they improve, and organizing the time for them to really ‘play’ with this concept.
+If you’re not a great dancer, or you don’t feel confident coming up with moves, usually there are a couple of students who are willing to take on the task of coming up with moves or encouraging others to come up with moves and then teaching them.
+Your job is to offer ongoing encouragement, drop little compliments to students as they improve, and organize the time for them to really ‘play’ with this concept.

 You can also encourage other teachers and classes to get involved and perform your class dances at a talent show at the end of the year or as part of a PTA fundraiser to raise money for a field trip or some other item for your school.
 Be creative and open-minded with this idea!